Redysz/Graphoria/README.md

 A revolutionary Git client that transforms your repository history into an intuitive, interactive graph visualization.
 Unlike traditional Git clients that display commits in boring tables, Graphoria presents your entire Git history as a beautiful, navigable directed acyclic graph (DAG) that makes understanding complex relationships between commits effortless.

+## 🚧 Status (WIP)

+This project is still a work in progress.
+All currently implemented features are functional, but many planned features are not implemented yet.

 ## 🚀 Why Graphoria?

 Graphoria reimagines Git visualization by treating your repository history as what it truly is—a graph.
 Every branch, merge, and commit becomes a node in an interconnected web that you can explore, understand, and manipulate with unprecedented clarity.
 Say goodbye to confusing linear histories and hello to visual Git mastery.